How the linker performs library searching, selection, and scanning

 Each object file in the input list is added to the output image unconditionally, whether or not anything refers to it.
 At least one object must be specified.

-A member from a library is included in the output only if:
+member from a library is included in the output only if:

-an object file or an already-included library member makes a non-weak reference to it
+An object file or an already-included library member makes a non-weak reference to it.

-the linker is explicitly instructed to add it.
+The linker is explicitly instructed to add it.

 If a library member is explicitly requested in the input file list, the member is loaded even if it does not resolve any current references.
 In this case, an explicitly requested member is treated as if it is an ordinary object.